Skip to main content

 warning

-Step 2: Configure nginx to send traces
+Step 2: Configure NGINX to send traces

-Add the following configs in your nginx.conf file:
+Add the following to your nginx.conf:

 nginx.conf